LRAA Aircraft Display Day (08:00 – Noon)

 - Financial Report/Membership Report/Minutes (Jim)

-- Upcoming Calendar Review (attached, Scott)
+- Upcoming Calendar Review for balance of 2019 (attached, Scott)

 - Old Business

 - Report on Hangar Work

 - Remaining work to be done to complete

 - President: vacant; Vice-President: vacant; Secretary-Treasurer: Jim Hughes

 - 2020-2021 Board candidates are Cheryl Andrade, Darren Coomler, John House, Dan Masys, Bruce Robinson.
 Randy Sharp, Scott Thompson (?), Scott Whelan.
 Room for several more (suggestions??)

 - Volunteer status and assignments